-If New Orleans had a totem, it would be the beignet.
 Essentially deep-fried pâte à choux, the beignet works for any meal and any occasion.
-Iterations span from sweet to savory, available at everything from cash-only joints in the French Quarter to fine dining establishments Uptown.
-Below, you’ll find 11 spots to get ’em in NOLA — plus a recipe (scroll all the way down) on how to make them at home!
+Iterations span from sweet to savory, available at everything from cash-only joints in the French Quarter to fine dining establishments.
+If you just can’t wait for the fest on October 7, or if you want to attend as a beignet connoisseur, we’ve got you covered.
+Here’s 11 spots to get ’em in NOLA – plus a recipe at the end on how to make them at home!

 Cafe du Monde — This French Quarter spot is both the prototype and the archetype for beignets.
 First opened in 1862 (and in its same French Market location), it’s a 24-hour, cash-only spot to indulge.
-Three beignets to an order, liberally drenched in powdered sugar.
-Don’t forget to pair with a cafe au lait made with chicory — it’s a nod to local history, where the root was used to bulk up limited coffee supply.
+There are three beignets to an order, liberally drenched in powdered sugar.
+Don’t forget to pair with a cafe au lait, coffee made with chicory — it’s a nod to local history, where the root was used to bulk up limited coffee supply.
 800 Decatur St.

 Morning Call — Head to City Park for a quieter beignet experience at Morning Call.
 Similar to Cafe du Monde, it’s cash-only, and a cafe au lait is a must.
 Here, though, the beignets come scandalously naked.
 Accompanying shakers let you customize just how much powdered sugar you want.
 Pro tip: unscrew the lid for a hearty dusting.
 56 Dreyfous Dr.